hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250622298v1-outdreamer-video-outpainting-with-a-diffusion-transformer.md

 ---
 layout: default
-title: OutDreamer: Video Outpainting with a Diffusion Transformer
+title: "OutDreamer: Video Outpainting with a Diffusion Transformer"
 ---

 # OutDreamer: Video Outpainting with a Diffusion Transformer